Cherie2/Challenge11/README.md

 ## Motivation

 The motivation for this project is to provide users with a convenient and efficient way to record tasks/notes for later refernce.
-Being provided the front-end code for this project, my main objective is to write the backend and creating a connection between them.
+Being provided the front-end code for this project, my main objective is to write the backend and create a connection between the front and backend.

 In completing this project, I have learned the basic concepts of Express.js.
 I have also learned the benefits of utilizing modular routes to maintain cleaner code.